• Skip to primary navigation

 Ingredients for Coconut Mango Cake

-• 270g mangoes (weight without skin and stone) - you can use frozen, fresh or tinned mango.
+• Mangoes - you can use frozen, fresh or tinned mango.
 I mostly use tinned.
 If using frozen then defrost them thoroughly before use.
-Whichever mangoes you use, chop them into small pieces before starting the recipe.

 Ingredients for Glaze

-• 100g icing sugar - powdered sugar or confectionery sugar.
+• Icing sugar - also known as powdered sugar or confectioners sugar.

-• 20ml milk - if you use tinned mango, you can use the juice to make the glaze.
+• Coconut milk - use coconut milk to make the glaze.

 Mango coconut cake